-You can apply for a Postdoctoral Fellowship by completing and submitting an Application for a Postgraduate Scholarship or Postdoctoral Fellowship on-line (Form 201), and attaching supporting documents if necessary.
+You can apply for a PDF by completing and submitting Form 201, and attaching supporting documents if necessary.
 Read the instructions on how to complete Form 201.

 NSERC must receive your application electronically before 8:00 p.m.
-(EDT) on October 15.
+(ET) on October 15.
 Incomplete applications will be rejected.

-NSERC scholarships and fellowships selection committees review all applications for Postdoctoral Fellowships.
+NSERC scholarships and fellowships selection committees review all applications for PDFs.
 The committees are organized according to the broad discipline categories:

-NSERC notifies all applicants of the results by mail by March 31.
-NSERC will not provide results by telephone or e-mail.
+NSERC will notify all applicants of the results by mail by the end of January.
+NSERC will not provide results by telephone or email.

-Refer to the appropriate Award Holder's Guide for policies and requirements about holding the award, such as acceptance, start date, deferment, paid parental leave, holding the award on a part-time basis, etc.
+Refer to the Award Holder’s Guide for Postdoctoral Fellowship for policies and requirements about holding the award, such as acceptance, start date, deferment, paid parental leave, holding the award on a part-time basis, etc.